xiazeyu/live2d-widget.js/README.md

 # live2d-widget.js

 Add the Sseexxyyy live2d to your webpages!

-[TOC]
+Seperated from [hexo-helper-live2d](https://github.com/EYHN/hexo-helper-live2d).

 Demo: [Still working, but you can have a look~](https://xiazeyu.github.io/live2d-widget.js/dev.html)